cpbotha/cpbotha.github.io/content/posts/2018-08-08-weekly-head-voices-151-we-are-pleased-to-meet-you.md

 Who am I really?
 Who exactly is thinking this?

-I, or perhaps rather &#8220;we&#8221;, find this truly fascinating.
+I, or perhaps rather “we”, find this truly fascinating.

 What I was initially planning to mention before going off on this tangent, was a recent paper accepted for publication in the Journal of Physiology, with the title Short-Chain Fatty Acids: [Microbial Metabolites That Alleviate Stress-induced Brain-Gut Axis Alterations (click for PDF fulltext)][13].

-The Physiological Society press release is more digestibly (I had to) titled &#8220;[Eat high fibre foods to reduce effects of stress on gut and behaviour][14]&#8220;.
+The Physiological Society press release is more digestibly (I had to) titled “[Eat high fibre foods to reduce effects of stress on gut and behaviour][14]“.

 In short, fibre stimulates gut bacteria to produce short-chain fatty acids (SCFA), which, besides being the main source of nutrition for cells in this region of the body, also decrease levels of stress and anxiety, at the very least in mice.